Skip to content

 Okta connection config window

-4. Enter Home realm domains.
-This speeds up the sign in process for users of those domains.
-Note that all home realm domains must be unique across all connections in an environment.
-For more information about how, see Home realm domains or IdP discovery.
+9. Enter any relevant Home realm domains.
+This is how SAML recognizes a user’s credentials and routes them to the correct sign in page.
+Note that home realm domains need to be unique across all connections in an environment.
+Read more about home realm domains.

 Step 3: Add and configure your Okta application